-The Form Completion Behaviour settings allow you to control exactly how a fieldworker can suspend, resume and complete a form, and what happens next.
+The Fieldworker Collection settings allow you to control exactly how a fieldworker can suspend, resume and complete a form, and what happens next.
 You can find these settings by navigating to the Fieldworker Collection page (1) from the Collect tab, selecting 'Advanced fieldworker collection settings' (2).

 By default, every form's completion behaviour is set to allow single instances that can be resumed, and to allow fieldworkers to discard partially completed forms.
 You can change the form completion behaviour at any time.
-The changes will only take effect once you click on 'Save Changes' (even when resetting to defaults), and fieldworkers will only receive the changes when they have connectivity.
+The changes will only take effect once you click on 'Save Changes' (even when resetting to defaults).
+Fieldworkers will only receive the changes when they have connectivity.

 The different settings available are explained in more detail below.

-If this option is enabled, a fieldworker will be able to resume an incomplete form that they previously quit.
-This is enabled by default.
+If this option is selected, a fieldworker will be able to exit/quit a form and resume it later.
+This is the default option selected.

 Single (no resume)

-If this option is enabled, the fieldworker will be prevented from resuming an incomplete form, i.e. they will not be allowed to have any in-progress forms.
-The fieldworker will lose any responses captured up to that point when they quit a form.
+If this option is selected, the fieldworker will not be able to quit a form and continue it later.
+The fieldworker will lose any responses captured in that form to that point.

 Multiple (allow resume)